zhixinma/CVAT-SAM3-AI-Tracker/README.md

       * **Search (Text Query):** Type a text prompt and let SAM 3 find the object in the *current* frame.
       * **Propagate Range:** Enter a Start and End frame, then let the AI track the object across the sequence.
       * **Delete:** Remove all annotations for the target object within the specified frame range.
+      * **Change Object Label:** Change the label of annotations from object A to B within the specified frame range.
 6. The plugin will automatically save your current work, trigger the backend AI, and reload the page to display the results\!

 ## 🤝 Contributing